 After a long stint watching tape for the Heat, he finally got the call to be the full time assistant coach under Pat Reilly.

-Once Reilly moved into the front office, it was Spoelstra’s time to shine.
+Once Riley moved into the front office, it was Spoelstra’s time to shine.

 He was already an NBA champion as he started year one, and did not look back.

-He filled his shelves with awards and accolades, and complied a career record of 523-363.
+He filled his shelves with awards and accolades, and entering the 2019 season, complied a career record of 523-363.
 He’s won 59% of his regular season games and is the second-longest tenured coach (behind Popp) in the league.

 His teams have made the playoffs in eight of his 11 seasons.
 His career record in the playoffs is 71-47, winning 60% of his games.